kbsriram/thormor/md/index.md

 ##Why##

-Current ways to post updates or share content lets the service provider peek into what's being shared (Facebook, Google+, Gmail, Path etc.)  Providers often track and analyze the user's actions and content, and monetize the resultant profile.
-This often raises concerns when potentially sensitive material is shared through such services.
+Current ways to share status updates and content lets the service provider peek into what's being shared (Facebook, Google+, Gmail, Path etc.)  Providers often track and analyze the user's actions and content, and monetize the resultant profile.
+This raises concerns when potentially sensitive material is shared through such services.

-However, the technology to let us share content privately has been around for a long time.
+However, the technology to let us share data privately has been around for a long time.
 By first encrypting content with the recipient's public key, we can exchange sensitive data without revealing the contents anyone except the recipient.

-If we formalize this idea, we can write client applications that allows users to independently share private, secured messages using just online storage.
-When necessary, they can exercise control over who can read their messages without needing to expose the contents to a provider.
+If we formalize this idea, we can write client applications that lets users independently share private, secured messages over their online storage.
+They can own and directly control who reads their messages without relying upon or revealing the contents to a provider.

 ##Summary##